2dom/RunUnoRun/README.md

 # RunUnoRun
-This is a simple hamster fitness tracker.
+This is a simple hamster fitness tracker I built with my kids.
 Simlply attach a TCRT5000 sensor module to your hamster wheel, paint a white stripe on it and bingo.
 You will need a ThingSpeak account to make this work.
 It will look like [this](https://thingspeak.com/channels/770699).

 # Parts used
 * Hamster wheel